abaksy/gophercises/README.md

 ## ex2: URL Redirector

-A redictor that uses the `http` package to implement a simple URL Redirector.
+A redirector that uses the `http` package to implement a simple URL Redirector.
 The program reads input from a JSON or YAML file, and starts a server that redirects when the path is entered in the browser.
 Build the program using `cd ex2/main; go build main.go` <br>
 Run using :
 `./main -f <filename>`

+## ex3: Choose your own adventure

+Implement a simple "Choose your own adventure" game on the browser using HTTP templates.
+The program reads input from a JSON or YAML file whose format is described in the help section of the program.
+Build the program using `cd ex3/; go build` <br>
+Run using :
+`./cyoa -f <filename>`